 Dooley Award Event: The Thomas A. Dooley Award presentation dinner will be held Saturday evening April 29th starting at 6:30pm at the Eck Visitor Center on Notre Dame’s campus (next to the ND Bookstore).
 There will be a premium beer & wine open bar reception from 6:30pm to 7:30pm followed by dinner and the award ceremony.
-Registration is now open.
+Registration is now closed.
 Special discounted tickets are available for students and recent alums.

 The Thomas A. Dooley Award honors individuals who, through their faith-based background, have demonstrated personal courage, compassion and commitment to advance the human and civil rights of lesbian and gay Americans.
 The award is named for the gay, former Notre Dame student who achieved world fame in the 1950s for his humanitarian activities while serving in the Navy in Southeast Asia, and even greater fame when he continued his humanitarian work as an American “jungle doctor” in Laos subsequent to his undesirable discharge from the Navy.
 Additional information about Dr. Dooley and his life can be found at: Thomas Dooley.

 - Patrick Burke ND ’06, co-founder and previous executive director of The You Can Play Project , and the current Director of Player Safety for the National Hockey League.